bee-ci-system/bee-ci/backend/README.md

 We use a thing called [web application flow].
 It's also explained from the practical side in [Build a "Login" button tutorial][login_btn].

-Overall it looks like this:
+Overall, it looks like this:

 - The user clicks the "Sign in with GitHub" button and is redirected [https://github.com/login/oauth/authorize?client_id=Iv23liiZSvMGEpgOlexa]([https://github.com/login/oauth/authorize?client_id=Iv23liiZSvMGEpgOlexa])